Huskyeder/stackato-doc/admin/cluster/zones.rst

 Availability Zones
 ------------------

-Setting availability zones allows a cluster administrator to configure Stackato to respect the physical/logical distribution of servers, similar to availability zones or regions in EC2.
+Setting availability zones allows a cluster administrator to configure Stackato to respect the physical/logical distribution of servers.
+In this sense, they similar to availability zones or regions in EC2.

-If there are multiple availability zones configured, application instances are evenly distributed among them as much as possible.
+If there are multiple availability zones configured in a Stackato system, application instances are evenly distributed among zones as much as possible.
 For example, if there are 3 instances of an application and 3 availability zones, 1 instance will be deployed in each zone.

 This significantly improves HA and quick disaster recovery.
 If an entire